maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 Now, create a dir demo-workspace and enter it (i.e., cd demo-workspace).

 Then, for Developer Hub 1.4, run:
+_There is an issue with the resulting component.
+Whenever the command reaches 'yarn install', it will stall.
+You can ctrl+c (i.e., stop) this process now, remove the line '"app": "link:../app"' in local-backstage > backend > package.json_

 ```cli
 npx @backstage/create-app@0.5.17